 These symptoms usually appear once blood pressure reaches dangerously high levels.

-Watch as Dr. Khaldoun Taha is one of the most experienced heart health doctors, explains more about Hypertension.
+Watch as Dr. Khaldoun Taha is one of the most experienced Best cardiologist for high blood pressure Dubai, explains more about Hypertension.

 Hypertension is diagnosed through regular blood pressure measurements.
 It’s recommended to have your blood pressure checked regularly, especially if you fall into high-risk categories.